catalyzator-io/catalyzator-issues/README.md

 - **Enhancement:** Improvements to existing features.
 - **Feature Request:** Suggestions for new features.
 - **Discussion:** Open-ended conversations or questions.
-- **High Priority:** Time-sensitive issues or features critical to user experience.

 Our team reviews and updates issues weekly to ensure timely responses and resolutions.